AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

-You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.3.1 and PHP-5.2.12 on Linux, and with PHP-5.3.1 on Windows/XP.
-PHP4 is no longer supported.
+You need a recent version of PHP5.
+Usually, we recommend you use the latest stable release, however due to problems with PHP-5.3.2 and PHP-5.2.13 you are advised to use the previous releases if possible.
+The problems are specific to TrueType font (TTF) text.
+If you are not using TTF text, you may use PHP-5.3.2 or 5.2.13.
+However, this version of PHPlot has been tested with PHP-5.3.1 and PHP-5.2.12 on Linux, and with PHP-5.3.1 on Windows/XP.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the